svera/vertical-bezels-4-3/README.md

 Summarizing the steps:
 * SSH or FTP into Pi
 * Copy `cfgs/romname.cfg` into your `configs/all/retroarch/config/MAME 2003` (lr-mame2003) or `configs/all/retroarch/config/FB Alpha` (lr-fba) folder
-* Copy PNG file and `bezel-cfgs/romname.cfg` into overlay folder
+* Copy PNG file and `bezel-cfgs/romname.cfg` into overlay folder.
+There is also a `generic.png` bezel for games without a dedicated one.

 ## Credits